 I included a link and caption to this rare digitized footage of the 1926 funeral of Thai King Vajiravudh (aka Rama VI) to accompany a pair of travel advisory stories I wrote for the South China Morning Post related to King Bhumibol’s funeral rites in October 2017.
 The actual cremation took place on the evening of October 26, preceded by a half-dozen processions that day and by five rehearsals in the days before that.
 (The gist of my stories: Don’t even think that you can get close enough on October 25-27 to see anything in the vicinity of the funerary structures.)

-The video caption I wrote was edited down a lot, so I don’t think readers could draw much from it.
-Early on in the video, that’s Vajiravudh’s brother, King Prajadhipok (Rama VII), presiding over—by pulling a specially made rope—the raising of the Royal Six-Tiered Umbrella to a spire atop the multi-story wood crematorium.
-That ceremony occurs a few days before the actual cremation; this year it took place October 18, with Thailand’s new king, Vajiralongkorn, residing.
+The video caption I wrote was edited down a lot for publication, so I don’t think readers could draw much from it.
+Early on in the video, that’s Vajiravudh’s full brother, King Prajadhipok (Rama VII), presiding over—by pulling a specially made rope—the raising of the Royal Six-Tiered Umbrella to a spire atop the multi-story wood crematorium.
+That ceremony occurred a few days before the actual cremation; this year it took place on October 18, with Thailand’s new king, Vajiralongkorn, presiding.

-I was so surprised to the see women in sleeveless dresses in the film, ascending and descending the stairs as they paid final respects.
+I was so surprised to see the women in sleeveless dresses in the film, ascending and descending the stairs of the crematorium as they paid final respects.
 Surely they must have been foreign women—wives of diplomats and such?
 As a general rule, Thai women rarely wear sleeveless garments even today.
 The dress code for this year’s ceremonies was quite explicit: black and grey colors, and covered arms, shoulders and legs for men and women alike.

 Full brothers Vajiravudh and Prajadhipok were half-brothers of Bhumibol’s father, Mahidol, a physician who was never king.
 That bit of information was deleted in the editing process, so the caption in the Post says the two kings featured in this film were Bhumibol’s “half-uncles.”
-I suppose technically that’s right, but sounds strange.
-They were also Mahidol’s full cousins, since their mothers were sisters, but I suppose that would be Too Much Information. φ
+Technically, that’s right, but sounds strange.
+They were also Mahidol’s full cousins since their mothers were full sisters, but I suppose that would be Too Much Information.